FOME-Tech/fome-fw/firmware/tunerstudio/readme.md

 for TunerStudio.

 In TunerStudio some fields have little question mark on the left of the name for additional field tips.
-Those tips are defined in rusefi_config.txt
+Those tips are defined in `../integration/rusefi_config.txt`

 The initialization files are automatically generated from a combination of input files located both in this directory and in the board-specific